5 Tips to Get Your Marriage Out of a Rut

 It’s been aptly said, “couples who play together stay together.”
 Participating in, various kinds of fun and playful activities with your spouse is a great way to keep you engaged, connected, and interested in each other and your relationship.
 Maintaining your youthful spirit and childlike nature can keep things light in your relationship.

-Fun activities might include: having occasional game nights when you play table games together; being humorous with one another,.
-These activities allow you some diversion, have fun with each other and in the process grow doing activities you would each like to try.
-Then create a list of places you would like to go (i.e. sporting activities to play, cities to visit, day-trips to take, museums to tour, etc.).
+Fun activities might include: having occasional game nights when you play table games together; being humorous with one another.
+These activities allow you some diversion, have fun with each other, and in the process grow to do activities you would each like to try.
+Then create a list of places you would like to go (i.e. sporting activities to play, cities to visit, day trips to take, museums to tour, etc.).
 Check out a music concert, a car show, a county fair, a play, or a dance festival.
 Then randomly select an event or place each week and go do something new and fun that loser together, rather than becoming bored and feeling disconnected from the one you love.
 Being spontaneous and random will get your marriage out of a rut.

-Take a class together and learn something new together, whether it’s dancing lessons, a cooking lesson or going to a self-development workshop.
-Being mentally engaged with your spouse can add variety to your topics of conversation and it perhaps add some mental vitality and interaction and interest to your marriage relationship.
+Take a class together and learn something new together, whether it’s dancing lessons, a cooking lesson, or going to a self-development workshop.
+Being mentally engaged with your spouse can add variety to your topics of conversation and it perhaps adds some mental vitality and interaction and interest to your marriage relationship.

-Use your imagination and brainstorm together to find various activities that stretches you.
+Use your imagination and brainstorm together to find various activities that stretch you.
 Outdoors.
 Go camping or hiking.
 Try spelunking, which is exploring caves.
 Learn how to canoe.
-If you live near the beach, try surfing, snorkeling or scuba diving.
+If you live near the beach, try surfing, snorkeling, or scuba diving.
 Or go extreme.
-Try a more extreme activity like rafting, skydiving or rock climbing.
+Try a more extreme activity like rafting, skydiving, or rock climbing.
 Play a game of paintball or laser tag.
 Buy or rent a couple of ATVs and go off-roading.
 New adventures will start the process of getting the marriage out of a rut.